dachcom-digital/pimcore-social-data-twitter-connector/UPGRADE.md

 ### Global Changes
 - PHP8 return type declarations added: you may have to adjust your extensions accordingly
-- ⚠️ Switched to twitter API v2 which means you need to TBD
+- ⚠️ Switched to twitter API v2:
   - You need to create a project in twitter backoffice instead of an standalone app (https://developer.twitter.com/en/portal/projects-and-apps)
   - Changed feed configuration: You need to set users ID instead of screen name in feed configuration